EduardoZepeda/coffee-bytes-hugo/content/posts/que-es-y-para-que-me-sirve-docker/index.en.md

 - Eduardo Zepeda
 ---

 If you have been using computers for a long time, you are probably more familiar with a virtual machine than a container, aren't you?
 Docker solves the same problem as virtual machines but in a different way than the latter.
-But let's take it one step at a time, let's start by answering: what is Docker?
+But let's take it one step at a time, let's start by answering: what is Docker and what is it for?

 ## What is Docker?